All Episodes

 It absolutely is.

-I mean, if they continue with this political infighting, I mean, uh, we've been on a slippery slope since Obama got elected.
+I mean, if they continue with this political infighting, I mean, we've been on a slippery slope since Obama got elected.

-And if he gets re elected in 2012, it's all downhill.
+And if he gets re-elected in 2012, it's all downhill.

 No doubt.

-But here's more good news is is the with this large and seemingly even growing field of Republican candidates, and they'll be sniping at each other in debates and it'll all be fine and it'll be good talk show fodder.
+But here's more good news: with this large and seemingly even growing field of Republican candidates, and they'll be sniping at each other in debates, and it'll all be fun.

 But when push comes to shove, nothing, nothing has united Republicans like the Barack Obama presidency.